SiteRelEnby/anduril2/README.md

 ## Dual channel lights only
 * 2C now always goes to level 130 (single channel on maximum); 3C goes to 200%
-* 8H to use the *opposite* channel switching mode (e.g. if 3C is configured for instant switching, 8H will ramp between channels)
 * 4H for momentary opposite channel
   * At the moment this will invert the ramp, e.g. if you are at a 25/75% mix between the two channels it will flip to 75/25.
 I may make this behaviour configurable in the future with other options.
+* 8H to use the *opposite* channel switching mode (e.g. if 3C is configured for instant switching, 8H will ramp between channels)
-* Option to make the light start in instant switching mode by default via header file (currently kind of a kludge as it needs a rebuild to change)
+* Option to make the light start in instant switching mode by default via header file (currently kind of a kludge as it needs a rebuild to change - although fixing that is low priority as I just pick a channel and stick with it)
-* Shortcuts to turbo modes for each channel on dual-channel lights (5C/6C)
+* Shortcuts to turbo modes for each channel (5C/6C)
-  * Note that this fw has so far not been tested on single channel lights and will probably do weird things on them.
 * Momentary turbo modes for each channel (5H/6H)
-* An option (in the header file for now) to switch which of the two channels is considered the first (5C/H) (might move this to the 9H menu later)
+* An option (in the header file for now) to switch which of the two channels is considered the first for 5-6C/H (might move this to the 9H menu later

 # UI reference
-Right now this fork has only been tested by me on dual channel lights (D4S and DM1.12).
-Single channel support may be coming soon; at the moment some behaviour may be undefined and there isn't a compelling reason to run this fork on single channel lights (yet...).
+Single channel lights should be working but are currently relatively low on additional features.

 |Input|Dual channel modded|Dual channel stock|Single channel modded|Single channel stock|
 |-----|-----------------|------------------|------------|-------------------------------|